Çiğdem Özyaman

+Sport career

 She began sport shooting at the age of 14 with her father's encouragement.
 She serves as a teacher of physical education in a primary school at Bolu after her graduation from Selçuk University.

-Çiğdem Özyaman qualified to participate in the skeet event at the 2012 Summer Olympics with her gold medal achieved at the 2011 European Shooting Championships held in Belgrade, Serbia.
-She was one of the first two Turkish female Olympic sport shooters; the other being Nihan Kantarcı, who was selected to compete in the trap event.
+Özyaman qualified for the skeet event at the 2012 Summer Olympics by virtue of her gold medal at the 2011 European Shooting Championships held in Belgrade, Serbia.
+She was one of the first two Turkish women Olympic sport shooters; the other being Nihan Kantarcı, who was selected to compete in the trap event.
+SHe won the silver medal at the 2013 European Shotgun Championships in Suhl, Germany.